 We have 4 sites in Devon that are registered as one school.
 Our sites are in Shillingford, Tiverton, South Brent and Crediton.
 Our Crediton site delivers KS4 only.

 Learners are predominately placed based on individual needs; However, travel distance will also be factored in when looking at an appropriate placement.

 What are the staff ratios like?

-Is the school linked to Steiner principles in anyway?
+Is the school linked to Steiner principles in any way?

-No. Our ethos is linked to the Forest School ethos of creating lifelong learners.
+No, our ethos is linked to the Forest School ethos of creating lifelong learners.

-All staff are specialist within the field of education and support within the fields of SEMH and ASD.
+All staff are specialists within the field of education and support within the fields of SEMH and ASD.
 In addition, all staff have access to and are expected to continually develop their skills and training.

-If your child has an Occupational Therapist (OT) in place, this is separate to the school placement, this means that they will be able to continue to meet with their OT as before.
+If your child has an Occupational Therapist (OT) in place, this is separate to the school placement, meaning that they will be able to continue to meet with their OT as before.
 If dates and times are discussed with The Outdoors School, we will do all we can to ensure these appointments can be met or rearranged to best suit the learners.

 What is your safe holding policy?
 Do you provide safe spaces?

 During the first term, all learners establish their own safe space as part of the curriculum, which over the terms and years will develop into learning communities.